 *Tattoo Paper.
 This is SO fun to play with!!
 It works without a Silhouette too, but being able to cut around each tattoo with your Silhouette for nice neat little temporary tattoos is great.
-I tried this out the first time just a few months ago for my sister’s bachelorette party, and it was amazing!!
+I tried this out the first time to make personalized tattos for my sister’s bachelorette party, and it was amazing!!
 Make tattoos for parties, kid’s treat bags, holidays, or just for fun!
-Plus…they just rolled out metallic gold and silver tattoo paper!
+Plus…they have metallic gold and silver tattoo paper!
 That’s is on MY Christmas list for sure.

 *Wood Vinyl.
-I tried this out a few months ago on this project, and it is really neat!
+I tried this out on this project, and it is really neat!
 It’s basically just vinyl that’s looks like wood…so you can imagine there are some neat possibilities here for sign making and other embellishments.

 *More Specialty Media items!
 Silhouette makes a huge variety of specialty media…I didn’t list them all here, but you really can’t go wrong with any of them!
 (Psst – even if you have a Cricut, you can use any of these specialty media items with your machine, too!)